Iron Reagan

-Iron Reagan are an American crossover thrash supergroup from Richmond, Virginia, consisting of Municipal Waste vocalist Tony Foresta, Cannabis Corpse and Municipal Waste bassist Phil "LandPhil" Hall, former A.N.S. guitarist Mark Bronzino, former Darkest Hour drummer Ryan Parrish, and Hellbear bassist Rob Skotis.
+Iron Reagan is an American crossover thrash supergroup from Richmond, Virginia, consisting of Municipal Waste vocalist Tony Foresta, Cannabis Corpse and Municipal Waste bassist Phil "LandPhil" Hall, former A.N.S. guitarist Mark Bronzino, former Darkest Hour drummer Ryan Parrish, and Hellbear bassist Paul Burnette.
 Since their formation in 2012, they have released three full-length albums, two EPs and three split EPs.
 Their 2014 album The Tyranny of Will peaked at 22 on the Billboard 200.

+The band went on hiatus in 2020 however they announced their return in the October of 2025, featuring their original lineup.

 History

 2012–2013: Formation, Demo 2012 and Worse Than Dead

-Iron Reagan originally formed in 2012 and consisted of members Tony Foresta of Municipal Waste, Paul Burnette formerly of Darkest Hour, Phil Hall of Cannabis Corpse and Municipal Waste and Ryan Parrish also formerly of Darkest Hour.
+Since the 1990s Municipal Waster singer Tony Foresta had been talking to former Darkest Hour drummer Ryan Parrish on starting a side project together.
+So when Parrish left Darkest Hour in 2011 and Municipal Waste had just come off a long touring cycle the two finally started a new band together called Iron Reagan.
+The group officially formed in 2012 and consisted of members Tony Foresta of Municipal Waste, Paul Burnette formerly of Darkest Hour, Phil Hall of Cannabis Corpse and Municipal Waste and Ryan Parrish also formerly of Darkest Hour.
 The name of the band is a pun on the heavy metal band Iron Maiden and the 40th president of the United States, Ronald Reagan.

 That year, the group released their first demo, Demo 2012, through Tankcrimes Records which featured the tracks "Pay Check", "Eat Shit and Live", "Artificial Saints", "Running Out of Time" and "Walking Out".
 The first two tracks went on to be featured in their debut full-length album.
+By November of 2012 the band had officially began recording their debut album.

 On March 20, 2013, the band released their debut studio album Worse Than Dead through the record label A389 Recordings.
 It was produced by guitarist Phil Hall.
 The album received a score of 5 out of 10 by Exclaim!, saying, "they're basically indistinguishable from their singer and guitarist's main band.
 Iron Reagan are rounded out by ex-members of Darkest Hour, but their influence isn't nearly as prominent as the crossover thrash of Municipal Waste."
+Following the album’s release Iron Reagan spent the rest of 2013 touring the East and West coast of the US with acts such as Drop Dead, Whiplash, Powertrip, Witchhaven, GWAR, Hatebreed, and Mean Jeans.

 Bassist Paul Burnette left the band and was replaced by Mark Bronzino, who later switched to guitar and was replaced by Rob Skotis of Hellbear.